brown-studios/minuet/hardware/v1/design-and-errata.md

 ## Design

-The microcontroller is an [ESP32-C3](https://www.espressif.com/sites/default/files/documentation/esp32-c3-wroom-02_datasheet_en.pdf) with 4 MB of flash and a single core.
+The microcontroller is an [ESP32-C3](https://www.espressif.com/sites/default/files/documentation/esp32-c3-wroom-02_datasheet_en.pdf) with 4 MB of flash, a single core, and an integrated 2.4 GHz antenna.
 It is ample for running ESPHome.

 The cover motor driver is a [DRV8876](https://www.ti.com/lit/ds/symlink/drv8876.pdf).
 It has built-in current limiting which is used to detect end-of-travel when the cover is completely opened or closed.